 The nearest train station to Durdle Door is Wool Train Station.

 Trains run direct from London Waterloo to Wool regularly and take 2 hours 30 minutes.

-Trains in the UK can get very expensive and because this is a popular route, I suggest booking your train ticket to Durdle Door a few weeks before your trip if you can.
+Trains in the UK can get very expensive and because this is a popular route, I suggest booking your train ticket to Durdle Door at least a few weeks before your trip if you can.

 If you do this, you can get a London to Durdle Door train ticket for around £35.00 return or from £13.90 one way which is a really good price!

 I always use The Train Line to book my UK train tickets because I love how easy it is to compare train times, prices and routes to get the best option!